 “They have even heard hoof sounds of horses on the ground floor, sound of horses heard running across the corridors upstairs.
 The hotel is a friendly place.
 That is why the spirits that are there are friendly as well, but they are playful, no question.
 For lack of a better term, people have been messed with in that hotel for years and years,” he told News 2.

-A small fire this may hasten Peters’ departure, but the haunted theme carries on with his new business called Spooky’s Pizza.
+A small fire in May 2016 hastened Peters’ departure, but the haunted theme carries on with his new business called Spooky’s Pizza.
 It’s scaring up customers now in Murfreesboro while his old haunt down the road in Wartrace remains for sale.